evanmcarlson/balenciaga-pride/README.md

 - `external/`: Contains dependencies used by your project, loaded in `index.html`.
   - If you are not using the XR Engine, you can remove the xr.js script tag from `index.html` and delete the `external/xr/` folder to save bandwidth.
   - You can also customize whether `face`, `slam`, or both, are loaded on the `data-preload-chunks` attribute.

-### Final Notes
-Please reach out to support@8thwall.com with any questions not yet answered in the docs.
-Thank you for being part of 8th Wall's story!